 Proving fault without a police report

 In most instances, fault has to be determined without any police report.
 Thus, most motorists gather their evidence, such as pictures and videos.
-There are also times when fault is determined on the type of collision that occurred:
+There are also times when a fault is determined by the type of collision that occurred:

 - Rear-end accidents: These collisions are mostly due to the fault of the driver who followed a vehicle too close